danielefongo/yson/README.md

 ```

 ## Json version
-Actually there is no implemented Api module for Json version, but you can still parse responses (nb: the parser converts keys to snake_case keys).
+Actually there is no implemented Api module for Json version, but you can still parse responses.

 ### Define schema
 The first step is to define a `Yson.Json` schema.